-- 1. There are various Jewish values that sometimes compete with each other.
-In this case, the conflicting values were the study of Torah and the mitzvah of hospitality and chessed (loving-kindness).
+- There are various Jewish values that sometimes compete with each other.
+In this case, the conflicting values were the study of Torah and the mitzvah of hospitality and chessed (lovingkindness).
 The lesson he learned was that mitzvot concerning other people take priority to mitzvot that are more concerned with our own spiritual wellbeing and our personal connection with God. - 2.
+Avraham is the first of the biblical guests we invite into our succah during the custom of reciting ushpizin (a different personality is invited in on each night of Succot).
+Avraham is also the most appropriate person from Jewish history to teach Rabbi Pinchas this message because he represented the core values of chessed and hachnasat orchim (hospitality), as shown in the story of the angels who came to visit him (Bereishit chapter 18). - 3.
 One of the themes of Succot is God's protection and love for us in the desert as we travelled between Egypt and the land of Israel.
-The mitzvot of hospitality and chessed in general are a way for us to be like God and behave in the same way towards our neighbours and friends. - 3.
-This year will be challenging for many people around the world, as our human interaction is limited due to the global coronavirus pandemic.
-For those who live with family, and can be with that family in the succah, we can take the opportunity to connect to our family members this year in a way that perhaps we would not be able to if we had guests.
-We can also connect to other loved ones and friends on the middle days of chol hamoed using technology, and in this way we can invite them into our succot "virtually".
+The mitzvot of hospitality and chessed in general are a way for us to be like God and behave in the same way towards our neighbours and friends.